Rutongo

 Rutongo is a city on the outskirts of the Kigali urban area in Rwanda.
 It is about 10 km from the capital.

 History

-The company Rutongo Mines mined a deposit of cassiterite.
+The Rutongo Mines company mined a deposit of cassiterite.
 In 1948, in his story The New Congo, the journalist Tom Marvel wrote about this "...beautiful mine, as Richesses of Rwanda".;

 The city houses the Rutongo Major Propaedeutic Seminary.